 DCAP and Summer Camps

-This summer, use your DCAP to pay for day camps that your child attends.
+During the summer break, use your DCAP to pay for day camps that your child attends.
 Keep in mind that there are some limitations.
-First, the camp must be attended in-person; virtual (online) day camps are generally not eligible.
-Second, the camp has to be a day camp; your camper is not allowed to stay overnight.
+First, the camp must be attended in-person, while virtual (online) day camps are generally not eligible.
+Second, the camp has to be a day camp, meaning your camper is not allowed to stay overnight.

 So long as it is a day camp, pretty much any type of summer camp is eligible.
 These could include: